-You’ll have the same expression as Fry from Futurama after you realize the importance of using a VPN for torrenting.
+You’ll have the same expression as Fry from Futurama after you realize the importance of using the best VPN for torrenting.

 Most of us have heard about a virtual private network, otherwise known as a VPN, but many don’t quite understand how it works or why you need that software installed, especially when you engage in web activities, such as torrenting, that risks the exposure of your location and personal data.